 Why Does Bladder Control Become an Issue in Menopause?

-As if the hot flashes and mood swings weren’t enough, many of us going through menopause start to experience more episodes of both urgency and urinary incontinence.
+As if the hot flashes and mood swings weren’t enough, many women going through menopause start to experience more episodes of both urgency and urinary incontinence.

 After menopause, women are more prone to bladder infection, chronic urinary tract infection (UTI) or cystitis.
 As the urethral muscle loses strength and elasticity due to loss of estrogen, pockets of bacteria can flourish.
 Taking an antibiotic — nowadays there’s a one-day massive dose — is usually adequate, but in some cases inflammation takes hold and damages the lining of the bladder.

-The emotional connection to the bladder
+1. Address the emotional connection to bladder

+Menopause isn’t the only cause of bladder control problems.
 In Chinese medicine, the bladder is related to issues of anger and control — there’s ancient wisdom at work when we say we’re “pissed off”.

 In yoga, the root lock — or mula bunda in Sanskrit — is located at the base of the perineum.
 It is one of the three major body locks that control our inner life force, or kundalini.
 (Note that this inner life force is considered to be female!).
 It is closely related to the earth and the force that connects all living things.
-Lifting the mula bunda creates stability and energy within the body (as you do with a Kegel exercise — discussed below), channels our life force up through the chakras and imbues our bodies with a sense of weightlessness.
+Lifting the mula bunda creates stability and energy within the body (as you do with a Kegel exercise), channels our life force up through the chakras and imbues our bodies with a sense of weightlessness.